Boott Cotton Mills Museum

 Boott Museum Theater

-Explore the history of Lowell by watching the introductory video, Lowell: The Continuing Revolution.
-This 19 minute film explores Lowell's role in the American Industrial Revolution.
+Explore the history of the Industrial Revolution by watching the Wheels of Change video.
+This 27 minute film explores how American life rapidly changed from 1800 to 1900.
 The film is played every half hour.

 Looking for a guide to the park's history and culture?
 Searching for an educational souvenir of your visit to Lowell?
 Start your search at the Park Store.
 America's National Parks, the park's cooperating association, operates on the first floor of the Boott Cotton Mills Museum.
 A portion of America's National Parks' proceeds are returned to the park.